🚽 Why Does My Toilet Keep Running?

 🛑 Safety First!
 Make sure you turn off the water supply line first at the shutoff valve (or cutoff valve) before performing any repairs.

-🚽 Here’s How to Fix a Running Toilet
+🚽 Here’s How To Fix A Toilet That Keeps Running

 1. Lowering the Float Valve